LlamaTheDark/NOTES_fall_sem_2021/STAT 121/lesson_5_producing_data_experiments.md

 	* Neutralize effects of lurking variables by **assigning** subjects to treatments randomly
 3. Replication
 	* Assign more than one subject to each treatment group to detect important effects
+	* Replication allows us to more precisely measure chance variation.
 4. (Double-Blinding)
 	* Neither the subjects nor the people who evaluate them know which treatment each subject is receiving
 	* Used to prevent experimenter effect
 	* Only really matters if subjects are people

 ## Pitfalls in Experimentation
+###### First recall that the definition for *confounded variables*.
+Two variables are confounded when the effect of one variable on the response variable cannot be separated from the effect of the other variable on the response variable.

 ### Placebo effect
 **Definition**: Response by human subjects due to the psychological effect of being treated